ThePredators/zshconfig/readme.md

 └───config # will contain only config files
 │   │   *.sh
 │   │   zsh.sh # will contain the zsh config
+└───m1 # will contain only config files for M1 Apple's │   │   m1.sh
 │
 └───scripts # will contain your scripts ready to be runned
     │   *.sh